 Online Learning - Visit Website

-University of Delaware's online DNP program offers various specializations, including Family, Adult-Gerontology, Psychiatric-Mental Health, Pediatric Primary Care, and Adult Gerontology Acute Care Nurse Practitioner.
-The flexible 3-5 year program, with a tuition of $1,069 per credit and Dean's Scholarship availability, emphasizes population health and evidence-based practice.
-No GRE is required.
-The program includes occasional campus immersions.
+University of Delaware's online DNP program offers various APRN specializations, including Family, Adult-Gerontology, Psychiatric-Mental Health, Pediatric Primary Care, and Adult Gerontology Acute Care.
+This flexible program, with a competitive tuition of $1,069 per credit and Dean's Scholarship opportunities, emphasizes population health and evidence-based practice.
+No GRE is required, and the program can be completed in 3-5 years.

 - 100% Online Program